Nuffield Australia 2015 Scholar

 Closing the knowledge gap for Australia’s organic farm industry

-Keen to address the inconstancies in supply and challenges of a segmented industry here in Australia, Nathan visited organic businesses operating in the United States, the Netherlands and France.
+Keen to address the inconstancies in supply and challenges of a segmented industry here in Australia, Nathan visited operations in the USA, the Netherlands and France.

-Nathan said the development of a basic crop rotation plan that combines business and personal goals, as well as financial stability and the development of healthy soils was a good start.
+The development of a basic crop rotation plan that combines business and personal goals, and financial stability and the development of healthy soils was a good start.

 “Crop rotation is a core requirement for a certified organic business and great care is needed to ensure continued plant and soil health.
 In the US, for instance, I met with Klaas Maarten from Lakeview Organic Grains in the New York state, which began as a small group of farmers and now fills an entire Cornell University lecture hall.
 Klaas and his peers work on crop rotation strategies so that stubble and residue from the previous crop do not interfere with weeding techniques and planting dates, which ensures crop emergence before weeds start to grow.
 He was incredibly generous with his knowledge and, as a general rule, believed that sowing poorer-fertility soil earlier in the sowing window and higher-fertility soil later in the sowing window produce better results.”

 Nathan discovered that weeding equipment and traditional compost formulas aren’t likely to be so heavily relied upon in the future.
 There are also huge benefits in establishing a community of likeminded farmers to trial new ideas and technologies.